iamDREAMO/LogiX/README.md

 ## Overview

 LogiX is a desktop application designed for student record management.
-Built with Python's Tkinter framework and SQLite3 database, it provides an intuitive graphical interface for educational institutions to manage student academic records such as subject-wise performance metrics.
+Built with Python's Tkinter framework and SQLite3 database, it provides an intuitive graphical interface to manage student academic records such as subject-wise performance metrics.

 ## Features